Davis Therapist and Relationship Consultant for Ethical Non-Monogamy

 Overcoming Denial About this Identity

 Despite deep commitment to and love for my partner, attraction and desire for others persisted.
 Strongly.
 When they popped up, I felt great personal shame.
-I loved my partner and did not want to leave; yet I wanted more.
+I loved my partner and did not want to leave; yet I wanted other types of relationships as well.
 Why was I so selfish?
 Why couldn’t I just do what was expected?
 These and other nagging thoughts kept me in a constant state of unease.

 Through a combination of denial, suppression, and self-deceit, I overlooked the hard truth staring me in the face: this just is who I am!
 It’s not that I can’t choose, am ungrateful for what I have, or always look for greener grass.
 Rather, I now realize that exclusivity is not actually required for me to offer affection and commitment.
 Love is abundant!

 After two decades of not seeing clearly (or mislabeling the problem), I broke through this denial.
 I found my true nature.
 And with it, a fierce determination to live an ethically non-monogamous life.
-This awareness led to a path of deeper authenticity both to myself and with my partner.
+This awareness led to a path of deeper authenticity within myself as well as some painful bumps in the transition.

 Coming Out is Scary as Fuck